 College of Education > Faculty & Staff > Faculty A-Z > Hilary Conklin

-A former middle and high school social studies teacher, Dr. Conklin teaches courses in social studies curriculum and instruction, the politics of teacher preparation, and the design of learning environments.
-Her research explores the design of teacher preparation experiences, the impact of these experiences on teachers’ practices and their students’ learning, and youth learning from civic education.
+A former middle and high school social studies teacher, Dr. Conklin’s teaching and research are anchored by a vision of democratic, justice-oriented teaching, learning, and teacher education.
+Guided by these commitments, her research explores the design of teacher preparation experiences, the impact of these experiences on teachers’ practices and their students’ learning, and youth learning from civic education.
 Her research has been funded by the Spencer Foundation, the Brinson Foundation, and a National Academy of Education-Spencer Postdoctoral Fellowship.
 She has written about her research in academic journals and in media outlets including

 The Washington Post.

 Research InterestsTeacher preparation; pedagogy of teacher education; civic and democratic education; social studies curriculum and instruction; middle grades education.

 Selected Publications Andolina, M. and Conklin, H. (2020).
 Fostering democratic and social emotional learning in action civics programming.
 American Educational Research Journal, 57(3), 1203-1240. doi.org/10.3102/0002831219869599

 Conklin, H. (2019).
 Listening to students and using content as a resource in democratic, justice-oriented social studies education.
 TeachingWorks.
 Available at http://www.teachingworks.org/support-resources/keeping-current/working-papers

 Conklin, H., Gatti, L., and Matsko, K.K.
 (2019).
 Teaching toward which ends?
 Residency candidates navigating competing programmatic aims.
 In J. Brewer and C. Lubienski (Eds.).
 Learning to teach in an era of privatization: Global trends in teacher preparation.
 New York: Teachers College Press.